PratikPradhan987/SaaSAI/README.md

 # Creating an AI based WEB tool

-  -Yinsi is an opensource OpenAI project which is replicates features of ChatGPT.
+  -Yinsi is an opensource OpenAI project which replicates features of ChatGPT.

   -User can ask questions .